 “No, it’s alright.
 It’s just weird.”

 “I see.”
-He took a look at me for a couple of moment than back towards the boar I had partially eaten.
+He looked at Zero for a couple of moments, then back towards the Boar, he had partially eaten.
 “Are you going to eat all that?”

 “If you don’t mind, how many did you eat?”

 General Liam’s lips twitched.
 “That’s quite an appetite you have there.”